Big data has been the preserve of the largest tech companies, but synthetic data may be about to level the playing field.

 The advent of synthetic data is upon us with implications for a variety of industries as well as applications for government intelligence agencies.

-On March 12, 2019 the venture capital arm of the CIA, In-Q-Tel (IQT), formed strategic partnership and investment with AI.Reverie, a leading provider of computer vision algorithms leveraging its proprietary synthetic data platform.
+On March 12, 2019 the venture capital arm of the CIA, In-Q-Tel (IQT), formed a strategic partnership and investment with AI.Reverie, a leading provider of computer vision algorithms leveraging its proprietary synthetic data platform.

 Read More: CIA-backed, NSA-approved Pokemon GO users give away all privacy rights